warner/git-foolscap/README.md

 ## Usage: Server

-To provide read-only access to a single repository, run `git foolscap create read-only COMMENT` from within the repo's directory.
+To provide read-only access to a single repository, run `git foolscap create --port=ENDPOINT --location=HINT read-only COMMENT` from within the repo's directory.
 "COMMENT" should be a single string (with quotes if it includes spaces) that reminds you about who you're providing access to: it will be recorded and made available to `git foolscap list` later, in case you want to selectively revoke acess in the future. `create` will print the FURL that should be delivered to your clients.

+`ENDPOINT` tells the server what TCP port to listen on, and should look something like `tcp:12345`. `HINT` tells it what network location to advertise, for which you'll need to know an externally-reachable hostname or IP address.
+The hint should look something like `tcp:example.org:12345`.
+Both must be supplied.

 Then run `git foolscap start` to launch the server.